 - If you’ve got a grass or dirt driveway, the Fibre cable can be buried under that.
 They'll dig a shallow trench and lay the cable inside.
 If the trench needs to curve around a tree or path, that’s not a problem.

-- The Fibre installers will restore any surfaces they have disrupted with the same materials so your garden looks the same as it did before.
+- The installers will restore areas they've disrupted so it looks the same as before.

 - You may need to pay for this option if your current installation is above ground.